Who Is Invisalign For? A Toronto Dentist on Candidacy

 What about Invisalign + composite bonding?

 Some Toronto patients combine Invisalign + composite bonding to get a faster aesthetic result.
-Invisalign aligns the teeth; bonding reshapes them -- closing dark triangles, evening edges, restoring chips.
+Invisalign aligns the teeth; bonding reshapes them, closing dark triangles, evening edges, restoring chips.
 We covered this in detail at pairing Invisalign with composite bonding.

 The sequence matters: Invisalign FIRST (move teeth into position), bonding AFTER (reshape).
 Done backwards, you waste material.